polterguy/polterguy.github.io/_posts/2022-03-29-monster-database-systems.md

 > Humans creates errors, software systems do not

 And when you're dealing with 3,250 HTTP endpoints, some of which returns 2 billion records, and some 15,000 files of Angular code, humans are simply not even remotely interesting as _"problem solvers"_ anymore due to that we get bored, overlooks errors, creates typos and bugs - And the computer does not.
-It's easy to imagine Magic as a _"cute tool for smaller systems"_, but in many ways this is wrong, and it's arguably a _better_ fit for _"monster systems"_, simply because it doesn't become bored ...
+It's easy to imagine Magic as a _"cute tool for smaller systems"_, but in many ways this is wrong, and it's arguably a _better_ fit for _"monster systems"_, simply because of one simple reason ...

+> Magic doesn't become bored!